hdfelix/cii-cw/_lessons/character/423-open.md

 ## Advanced

 ### Verses
-"The way of a fool is right in his own eyes, / But a wise man listens to counsel.” - _[Proverbs 12:15](http://online.recoveryversion.org/bibleverses.asp?fvid=24693&lvid=24693)_
+"The way of a fool is right in his own eyes, / But a wise man listens to counsel." - _[Proverbs 12:15](http://online.recoveryversion.org/bibleverses.asp?fvid=24693&lvid=24693)_

 ### Focus
 An open person is someone who is able to admit to others that they need help in a particular matter or admit that certain things are bothering them.